 Flamenco Guitar Luthiers – Madrid, Spain

-The beauty of the song that resonates from the strings and body of a flamenco guitar are matched by the artisan behind it.
-Traditionally made from rosewood, sycamore, cypress and spruce, a flamenco guitar is the result of centuries of fine tuning, if you’ll excuse the pun.
-From using the right wood and polishing the fret board to bending the ribs of the inner body, a visit to one of the many guitar making workshops in Madrid, Spain is a great way to see the luthiers at work.
+The beauty of the song that resonates from the strings and body of a flamenco guitar is matched by the artisan behind it.
+Traditionally made from rosewood, sycamore, cypress and spruce, a flamenco guitar is the result of centuries of fine-tuning, if you’ll excuse the pun.
+From using the right wood and polishing the fretboard to bending the ribs of the inner body, a visit to one of the many guitar making workshops in Madrid, Spain is a great way to see the luthiers at work.

 Calligraphers – Pakistan

 Calligraphy is the art of designing and producing decorative letting with a pen or brush.
 The origins of calligraphy, much like many crafts, are difficult to identify, for it was a practice that grew from many corners of the globe, from Europe to East Asia and the Islamic world to the Mayans.
 Although the art has evolved since its beginnings, it still remains as an important trade in many countries.
 One of the world’s most renowned calligraphers is Khurshid Gohar Galam, from Pakistan.
 Khurshid Gohar’s work, which includes almost 500 different calligraphic styles, is widespread throughout the Islamic Republic of Pakistan, adorning mosques, tombs and many other important buildings.